EhteZafar/Cold-Email-Generator/README.md

 # Cold Email Generator 📧

-A FastAPI-based application that automatically generates personalized cold emails for job applications by analyzing job postings and matching them with your portfolio.
+A FastAPI-based application that leverages RAG (Retrieval Augmented Generation) and semantic search to automatically generate personalized cold emails for job applications by analyzing job postings and intelligently matching them with your portfolio.

 ## 🌟 Features